alessandroAbati/AI-powered-voice-assistant/README.md

 ## Features

-- **Wake Words**: The voice assistant responds to the wake words "ok bing" or "ok chat."
+- **Wake Words**: The voice assistant responds to the wake words "ok bing" or "ok chat.", the former will send the prompt to Bing AI, while the latter will send it to Chat GPT 3.5

 - **Chat Interaction**: With the wake word recognized, users can engage in a conversation with the voice assistant.
-It uses GPT-3 to provide context-aware responses.

-- **Precise Response**: For certain scenarios, the voice assistant utilizes a precise conversation style when interacting with the user.

-- **Speech Synthesis**: Responses from the voice assistant are synthesized using Amazon Polly, providing a natural and human-like voice.
+- **Speech Synthesis**: Responses from the voice assistant are synthesized using Amazon Polly, providing a natural and human-like voice (which can be customized on the AWS webiste).

 ## Requirements